Another work in progress; any thoughts/feedback

 fragmentation, before more extensive oxidation (>3hr) induces aggregation,

-Furthermore, mild oxidation of HDL by copper, ALOX15 or HOCl (i.e. the product
+Further, mild oxidation of HDL by copper, ALOX15 or HOCl (i.e. the product of

 increasing reverse cholesterol transport 59.